RobelTakele/AquaBEHER/README.md

 <a href="#line"><img height="10rem" src="man/figures/aqua.png"></a>
 </p>

-**AquaBEHER** is an R package designed to **estimate** and **predict** the wet season calendar (WSC) and soil water balance for agricultural applications.
-The package integrates daily potential evapotranspiration (PET) and soil water balance parameters to compute the WSC for crop and soil water management.
-Using these parameters, AquaBEHER can estimate and predict the onset, cessation, and duration of the wet season based on an agroclimatic approach.
+**Estimates** and **predicts** the wet season calendar (WSC) and soil water balance for agricultural applications.
+It integrates daily potential evapotranspiration (PET) and soil water balance parameters to compute the WSC for crop and soil water management.
+Using these parameters, `AquaBEHER` can estimate and predict the onset, cessation, and duration of the wet season based on an agroclimatic approach.

 ### ⛓ Key Features